stg/SYLT-JSON/README.md

 * Requires C99 (-std=c99 for GCC)

 **Performance:**
 * Pretty darn good.
-You get to do the comparisons!
+You do the comparisons!